osposweb/osposweb.github.io/Weighted-Barcodes.md

 ```02(\d{5})(\w{6})```

-This was **changed in 3.3.2** and adheres to the token format used also in invoices, quotes and work orders.
+This was **changed in 3.3.2** and adheres to the token format used also in invoices, quotes and work orders (see #2797).

 ```02{W:5}{I:6}```